Jerry Voorhis: Early life and education

+Blue-collar work and boys academy

+After graduating, Voorhis engaged a room at a boarding house and went to work as a receiving clerk, a job he soon exchanged for one as a freight handler.
+Later in 1923, he was laid off.
+In 1923 and 1924, he served as a traveling representative for the YMCA in Germany, though his stay was cut short by illness.
+Suffering from pneumonia, Voorhis spent six weeks recovering in a London nursing home.

 Charles Voorhis's job with Nash had taken him to a new home in Kenosha, Wisconsin; Jerry Voorhis joined his parents there on his return from Europe.
 As part of his recovery from his illness, he spent several weeks in northwestern Wyoming, working on a ranch.
-In Kenosha, he met a social worker named Alice Louise Livingston and married her on November 27, 1924, in her hometown of Washington, Iowa.
+In Kenosha, he met a social worker named Alice Louise Livingston, and married her on November 27, 1924, in her hometown of Washington, Iowa.
 Resuming his blue-collar career after his marriage, Voorhis moved to North Carolina with his wife and went to work in a Ford plant in Charlotte until being offered work as a teacher in an Illinois school for underprivileged boys, teaching three grades, coaching sports, and giving religious talks in the school's chapel each morning.
 This was followed by a year in Laramie, Wyoming, where the Voorhises founded and ran an orphanage for boys.